gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-When you run `./gradlew publish` your plugin `com.mycompany:secretPlugin:1.0` and the *Plugin Marker Artifact* `com.mycopmany.secret:com.mycompany.secret.gradle.plugin:1.0` will both be published to your custom Maven repository.
+When you run `./gradlew publish`, the sample plugin above, _com.mycompany:secretPlugin:1.0_, and the plugin marker artifact, _com.mycompany.secret:com.mycompany.secret.gradle.plugin:1.0_, will both be published to the configured custom Maven repository.

+You can learn more about defining custom plugin repositories in the [user guide](userguide/plugins.html#sec:custom_plugin_repositories).

 ### Configuration of character encoding when filtering files in a CopySpec